rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 rake spec # Do this in the top-level Metasploit root
 ````

-For more on rspec (which is the de-facto testing standard for Ruby projects), see http://rspec.info/ .
+For more on rspec (which is the de-facto testing standard for Ruby
+projects), see http://rspec.info/ and http://betterspecs.org.
 To add tests, drop them someplace sensible in the `spec` directory, and name your tests `whatever_spec.rb`.

 Adding rspec tests with your functional changes significantly increases your chances of getting your pull request landed in a timely manner.